Travimadox/STM32SESNSEHAT/Firmware/RTC/Instructions.md

 Use the values of the `hours`, `minutes`, and `seconds` variables as needed in your program.

 Note: The RTC module needs an external battery to retain the time when the device is powered off.
 The battery must be connected to the Vbat pin of the STM32 microcontroller.
+An external battery is not used in our setup so the time needs to be reset every time the STM32 goes off.
+However an external battery can be implemented to overcome this.

 ## Example:
 Below is an example: